-The Group achieved revenue of $46.4 million in 1Q2018, 29% lower than $65.4 million in 1Q2017.
+The Group achieved revenue of $102.0 million in 9M2018, 50% lower than $203.5 million in 9M2017.
+For 3Q2018, the Group achieved revenue of $18.8 million, 69% lower than $60.3 million in 3Q2017.
 This was mainly due to lower revenue from the Property Development and Property Investment segments, partially offset by higher revenue from Hotel Ownership segment.

 (a) Property Development